econml.dr.DRLearner

 shap_values(X, *[, feature_names, ...])

-Shap value for the final stage models (const_marginal_effect)
+Shap value for the final stage models (const_marginal_effect).

 Attributes